oliviacbishop/furesearch/ancient-geographies/README.md

 # Ancient Geographies

-Curators: Cian Colgan, Savannah Bailey

 This folder will contain all work done regarding the annotation and representation of spatial and named entity information in ancient texts.

 ## Overview of this folder

-* Annotation Guidelines
+* Annotation Guidelines to use in all projects
-* Core Vocabulary: the additional tags to use when annotating a text in Recogito
+* Core Vocabulary: the additional tags to use when annotating a text in Recogito, to use in all projects
-* Various docs on workflow and personal project questions, specific to each fellow
-* Clean TXT and XML versions of the files uploaded for geoannotation.
+* Project-specific folders: xenophon-anabasis and herodotus-histories.
+These will contain project-specific documentation, the files and annotations from Recogito, and various documentation.

 ## Useful Resources for mapping